 Since I like to diversify my investment over several loan types and countries whenever possible, I ended up creating two more auto invests for the other loan originators.

 Here are my current auto invest settings:

-- 30% of my funds are going into short-term consumer loans and commercial loans from Kazakhstan
+- 30% of my funds are going into commercial loans in Kazakhstan, with a minimum interest rate of 12%.

 You are of course free to use different auto invest settings, I just wanted to mention my own setup on Robocash.

 Alright, so here is my honest, personal opinion regarding Robocash.

 - I’m able to invest into consumer loans and commercial loans from parts of the world that I’m less exposed to in my other investments, like Kazakhstan and South-East Asia, with an interest rate of up to 12,3% per year.

 - As you know, I’m a fan of platforms where the lending companies have a profitable business model, which they can prove via audited financial statements.
 This is something that’s important to me.
 The Robocash Group clearly delivers in that regard, which gives me confidence in the 30-day buyback guarantee and group guarantee that they offer on all the loans on the platform.